sahithyen/lysse/language.md

 Every Lysse-file represents a module.
 Packages are used to organize code.
 You can import a package using the following statement.

 ```
-import "./some.ly"
+use "./some.ly" as some
-import "./system/io.ly"
+use "./system/io.ly" as systemIO
 ```

-To create your own Lysse module, you have to use the package-statement.
-Every global variable and functions that are beginning with capital letter gets exported.
+Every global variable and function that is beginning with a capital letter is accessible from the outside.

+./foo.ly
 ```
-module Foo

 const meaningOfLife byte : 42
 const LysseIsAwesome bit : 0

-fun GetMeaningOfLife() {
-  return meaningOfLife()
+function GetMeaningOfLife -> (mol byte) {
+  mol = meaningOfLife
 }
 ```

-You can use the newly created Foo module as following.
+You can use the newly created module as following.

+./main.ly
 ```
-import "./foo.ly"
-import "./binary-display.ly"

 if not Foo.LysseIsAwesome {
-  let a byte : Foo.GetMeaningOfLife()
-  BinaryDisplay.Show(a)
+  call Foo.GetMeaningOfLife -> (a byte)
+  call BD.Show (a)
 }
 ```

 # Scopes
 There are 2 different types of scopes: module scope and block scope.

 In module scope you can import modules, add variables and add functions.
-These are available in the whole module (file).
+These are then available in the whole module (file).

 In block scope there are only block variables.
-These are only available in the block.
+These are only in the block and inner blocks.